Vaquera (fashion brand)

-Vaquera is an American ready-to-wear fashion brand.
+Vaquera is an American ready-to-wear fashion label.
+The label was founded by Patric DiCaprio and Bryn Taubensee.

-The brand is known for their dadaist and D.I.Y. sensibilities, "fashion fan fiction" pieces, like the Tiffany and Co. bag dress, and oversized garments.
-Since its inceptions, runway shows feature models in an angsty run down the runway.
 Vaquera was nominated for the 2017 Edition of the CFDA/Vogue Fashion Fund.

+Vaquera is known for its dadaist, D.I.Y. sensibilities and "fashion fan fiction" pieces such as the Tiffany and Co. bag dress, loose, oversized garments, and bra t-shirts.

 History

-The label was founded in 2013 by Alabama-born Patric DiCaprio, with co-designers Bryn Taubensee, Claire Sully and David Moses working alongside the brand throughout the 2010s.
+The label was founded in 2013 by Alabama-born Patric DiCaprio, with co-designers Bryn Taubensee, Claire Sullivan, and David Moses working alongside the brand throughout the 2010s.
 Bryn Taubensee has stayed as the brand's co-creative director.
 Emma Wyman is the brand's stylist and Walter Pearce is the brand's casting director.